Pump up Your Recruiting With Wellness Benefits

 The right employee health program can help boost employee productivity, says David A. Sharar, Ph.D., chief clinical officer, Chestnut Global Partners in Illinois, which provides employee assistance programs.
 An effective workplace wellness program might even save your organization money, depending on how you measure costs and benefits.

-How do you get the most bang from your budget for wellness programs benefits for your employees?
-The Transamerica Center for Health Studies’ report, From Evidence to Practice: Workplace Wellness that Works, provides useful insights on how to design a successful wellness program.
+How do you and your employees get the most bang from your budget for wellness benefits?
+The Transamerica Center for Health Studies report, From Evidence to Practice: Workplace Wellness that Works, provides useful insights on how to design a successful wellness program.